The Man, The Machine, and The Door

 Jan 09, 2026

-For the last few years, whenever existential dread knocked at the front door of my conscious mind to ask who was inside, I would open the door and politely explain to him that “I’m a builder,” and that I didn’t need any nudges to think about who I was.
+For the last few years, whenever existential dread knocked at the front door of my conscious mind to ask if anyone was home, I would open the door and politely explain to him that “I’m a builder,” and that I didn’t need any nudges to think about who I was.

 And in the last year, 2025, I stopped opening the door completely.
 I would just yell at him to leave.
 “I’m a builder, now get off my lawn.”